 I first learned about niche sites by somehow stumbling into Pat Flynn’s site called Smart Passive Income.
 He was challenged to a niche site duel by Tyrone Shum.
 The goal was to see who could build a niche site from scratch and get it to make them some money.
 The only rule was that they could not pay for traffic.
 This duel started way back in August 2010 and I followed along intently.
 The great thing about these two guys is that they updated everyone following along regularly and showed us their techniques for getting their sites up and making them money.
 Some other bloggers soon joined into the niche site duel and shared their own techniques as well.
-I’ve linked to the niche site duel hub on each of their individual pages.
-Pat Flynn’s site is now making him an extra $1,500 each month!
+Pat Flynn’s site is now making him about an extra $1,500 each month!
 What could you do with an extra $1,500?!

 Motivated by these posts, I thought of building my own niche site, but I really had no clue what to write about.
 I looked around for a hot and trending topic.
 At the time, bed bugs were a huge problem in New York, so I thought about doing one on bedbugs, but I really wasn’t motivated and didn’t put the effort into it.
 In October 2010 I started building the site, How To Kill Bed Bugs Now (I’ve since deleted the site).
 About a third of the way into building the site and adding articles, I stopped.
 I just wasn’t motivated enough and I didn’t have any money to hire someone to do it for me.
 I know that you’re wondering, if you didn’t have any money, how did you build the site.
 Simple.
 It was only $6.99 to register the domain (I caught a sale) and I already had hosting for this website, so I just slapped it under my existing hosting plan for free.
 The template that I used was also free.
 So, essentially it only cost me $6.99 and my time to build the site.
 But a half-completed site really won’t make you money.